mavel101/dsv2pulseq/README.md

 ## Dependencies & Installation

-A Python environment with the dependencies can be installed with the provided yml file: `conda env create -f dsv2pulseq.yml`.
+A Python environment with the package installed can be created with the provided yml file: `conda env create -f dsv2pulseq.yml`.
-Afterwards run: `pip install .`.
 Unittests can be run with `python -m unittest discover test/`.
 This includes testing, whether the conversion is successful for each dsv dataset in the folder "test/test_data".

 This package only depends on numpy and PyPulseq [1].